DinhTech/milestone-1-front-end-resume-w-contact-form-DinhTech/README.md

 ● Global variables (var) are not used, only let and const are used.

-o All variables are declared before being used.
+● All variables are declared before being used.

-o Constants are used over variables when possible.
+● Constants are used over variables when possible.

 ● Code is well-structured (one entry point, one exit point per code block), no returns (other than at the end of a method), breaks or continues are used.